Show ContentsSeamans History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Seaman, Seamom, Semon, Seman, Seamons, Semones and many more.

-Distinguished members of the family include William Seaman (1606-1680), English Orientalist, first translator of the New Testament into Turkish.
+William Seaman (1606-1680), English Orientalist, first translator of the New Testament into Turkish.
 In 1628 he became rector of Upton-Scudamore, a living in the gift of Queen's College, Oxford, which he held up to the time of his death.
-Lazarus Seaman (died 1675), was an English Puritan divine, a native of Leicester, where he was born...
+Lazarus Seaman (died 1675), was an English Puritan divine, a native of Leicester, where he was born of poor parents early in the...

 Another 62 words (4 lines of text) are included under the topic Early Seamans Notables in all our PDF Extended History products and printed products wherever possible.